Qumulo/qumulo-tech-content/source/tutorials/create-virtual-cluster-windows/create-windows-cluster.md

 ---
-title: Create a Qumulo File Fabric (QF2) Virtual Cluster on Windows
+title: Create a Qumulo File Fabric (QF2) virtual cluster on Windows
 url: create-qf2-virtual-cluster-on-windows
 ---
-# Create a Qumulo File Fabric (QF2) Virtual Cluster on Windows
+# Create a Qumulo File Fabric (QF2) virtual cluster on Windows

 (This procedure assumes that you've already downloaded the .ova file.
 If you haven't, go [here](/evaluate/download/vm).)